1. Introduction

 Pattern: Persistent vs. episodic flares.

-Functional Impact: Daily activities, sleep, mood.
+Functional Impact: Effect on daily activities, sleep, and mood.

-3. Setting Up Morphine Background Orders
+4. Setting Up Morphine Background Orders

-When initiating or adjusting morphine for persistent pain, two key strategies help refine the dose:
+For persistent pain, two key strategies help refine the dose:

 Assess Pain and Side Effects: After 24–48 hours on a stable morphine regimen.